What is Dry Eye?

 Other causes of dry eye can include:

-- Certain illnesses (including rheumatoid arthritis, lupus, Graves' disease, diabetes, scleroderma, and Sjogren's syndrome).
+- Illness (including rheumatoid arthritis, lupus, Graves' disease, diabetes, scleroderma, and Sjogren's syndrome).

 - Hormonal changes in women after menopause and during pregnancy.

 - Poor blinking habits while reading or looking at a computer screen for long periods of time.

 - Contact lenses.